axibase/atsd-use-cases/expatriation/README.md

 * Your net worth is $2 million or more on the date of your expatriation or termination of residency.
 * You fail to certify on Form 8854 that you have complied with all U.S. federal tax obligations for the 5 years preceding the date of your expatriation or termination of residency.

-[IRS Form 8854](https://www.irs.gov/pub/irs-pdf/f8854.pdf) is a somewhat lengthy document that simply confirms that up to the date of your expatriation, you have complied with United States Federal Tax Code to the letter of the law.
+[IRS Form 8854](https://www.irs.gov/pub/irs-pdf/f8854.pdf) is a statement that confirms that up to the date of your expatriation, you have complied with United States Federal Tax Code to the letter of the law.
 Failing to correctly complete this document means that you are obligated to pay the Expatriation Tax, even if you do not meet either of the previous criteria.

 As observed [last year](/../master/Expatriation_Q2), citizens from the United States were leaving the country at previously unseen levels against the backdrop of one of the more contentious recent presidential elections.

 ![](images/expat-title-2.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/61a855b0/3/#fullscreen)

-*Fig 1.* The raw dataset is shown in the upper visualization, while the lower visualization uses a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting to show a year-on-year comparison.
+*Fig 1.* The top chart uses a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting to show a quarter-on-quarter comparison, while the annual totals are shown in the bottom chart.

 ### ChartLab

-ChartLab is a visualization sandbox that features convenient syntax with robust output.
-The above visualization may be manipulated to produce several impressions of the same dataset by any level of user.
-Although not required, a basic understanding of any programming language is helpful when using ChartLab.
+Both of the above graphs were prepared with Axibase ChartLab which is a visualization sandbox that features convenient syntax with different chart types.
+The above visualizations may be modified to produce several projections of the same dataset stored in Axibase Time Series Database (ATSD).

-A number of built-in [statistical functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions-statistical.md) are already supported in any ChartLab instance, and [user-defined functions](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#user-defined-functions) may be added to a local ATSD instance.
-Follow these [instructions](https://github.com/axibase/charts/blob/master/syntax/udf.md#deploying-function-files) to upload a user-defined function as a JavaScript file.
+A number of built-in [statistical functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions-statistical.md) are already supported by ChartLab, and [user-defined functions](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#user-defined-functions) may be added to a local ATSD instance.
+You can follow these [instructions](https://github.com/axibase/charts/blob/master/syntax/udf.md#deploying-function-files) to upload a user-defined function as a JavaScript file.

 ![](images/previous-year.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/a14a69a4#fullscreen)

 *Fig 2.* The above visualization uses the `ChangeFromPreviousYear` user-defined function.
 While the absolute value of U.S. expatriates was the greatest during 2016-2017, the greatest relative change was actually observed several years ago.

-While the underlying function is quite complex:
+While the underlying function maybe be quite verbose:

 ```sql
 value = var v = value('cpi'); var p = value('prev_cpi'); if(p!=null && v!=null) return (v / p - 1) * 100
 ```

-The syntax required in the ChartLab UI is simple:
+The syntax required in the ChartLab configuration is simple:

 ```sql
 value = fred.PercentChangeFromYearAgo('raw')
 ```

-> View the complete [`fred.js`](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#fred-library) library here.
+> View the complete [`fred.js`](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#fred-library) UDF library here.

 Customized data monitoring in ATSD is possible using [`alert-expressions`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14) whereby user-specified parameters may be defined to trigger alarms based on incoming data.